PQQ Gummies: What Manufacturing Really Comes Down To

 • Complex matrices from gelatin or pectin networks, sweeteners, colors, and flavors

-When an ingredient is at all sensitive to oxidation pathways, or prone to interacting with its surroundings, that “normal gummy environment” can become the biggest driver of variability.
+When an ingredient is even slightly sensitive to oxidation pathways or likely to react with its surroundings, that “normal gummy environment” can turn into the biggest source of variability.

 The issue almost nobody talks about: testing can be the failure point